 Additionally, avoid touching your face throughout the day, as this spreads bacteria that can lead to breakouts or even infections.
 In the Covid-19 era, hand sanitation has been constant, to prevent the spreading of the virus.
 Eczema cases and reports of dry or cracked skin increased due to the harsh nature of alcohol hand sanitizers, while for some people the use of protective masks created skin-related problems, such as breakouts, rashes and rough or irritated skin.
 Keeping a balance between sanitizing and moisturizing will help your hand and face skin remain both clean and soft.
 To keep your hands soft and smooth after washing or sanitizing, apply ChitoCare beauty Hand Cream, to protect and nourish dry, cracked or flaky skin.
-To keep your face skin soft, nourished and protected with ChitoCare beauty Face Cream SPF 15.
+To keep your face skin soft, nourished and protected, apply ChitoCare beauty Face Cream with SPF 15 after cleansing, morning and night.
 Containing natural moisturizing oils and antioxidants, it is also suitable for sensitive and eczema-prone skin.

 Pro tip: To help your face skin remain clean and clear, regularly wash your make-up tools, as with time they collect bacteria and leftover product residue.
 Experts recommend washing make-up brushes and switching out your powder puff at least once a month, especially if used daily.

 Moisturize, moisturize, moisturize